 Between the years 1911 and 1913 the Company hired large numbers of labourers and contractors to carve out 59 farms.
 On completion each farm of about 400 acres was partly cleared and cropped, had its boundary fenced, contained a jarrah weatherboard house, water supply and stables.

-Promotional material, as shown above and to the right, was distributed in England, Scotland and India encouraging the British to buy one of the farms and immigrate.
+Promotional material, as shown above and to the right, was distributed in England, Scotland, India and South Africa encouraging the British to buy one of the farms and immigrate.

 Left: Carnamah's First Tractor

 In 1911 the Midland Railway Company imported a steam-powered tractor to assist in the creation of the farms.

 The tractor was an eight-horsepower Compound General Purpose Traction Engine made by Richard Garrett & Sons of Suffolk, England.
 It cost £970.